ruiying-ocean/blog/content/posts/2025-04-29-radiocarbon/index.md

 Calibrated radiocarbon age considering the variability of atm 14C/12C.
 The calibration can be done using calibration curves like IntCal20, Marine20.

 ## Reservoir Age
-Samples are exposed to different source from atmosphere (e.g., ocean) and thus "contaminated".
-The offset between the reservoir (e.g., ocean) and atmosphere is used as estimate ocean ventilation.
+Reservoir age refers to the apparent age difference between carbon in a sample (e.g., from the ocean) and atmospheric CO2.
+It arises because carbon in different reservoirs (like the ocean) exchanges more slowly with the atmosphere and can be “older” due to radioactive decay of d14C during isolation.

+For example, *ocean surface* is not in fully equilibrium with atmosphere, making the surface ocean 400 yrs "older" than atmosphere.
+Therefore, instead of "Benthic-Atm", "Benthic-Planktic" is more accurate to represent ocean ventilation.

 ## Ideal Age
-Real transit time: time passed since last contact with atmosphere (circulation effect)
+Real transit time that we are interested: time passed since last contact with atmosphere (circulation effect)

+## Summary
+Measured d14C -> radiocarbon age (via decay law) -> calendar age calibrated with 14C atm. production -> ventilation age after correcting the reservoir offset